Travelpayouts Affiliate Agreement

 Cookie lifetime.
 For the purpose of end user identification the Principal and their subsequent purchases sets a tracking cookie (where applicable) on the end user’s computer/device.
 Such a cookie has a 30 days’ lifetime, which is extended by another 30 days each time the end user runs a flight search on the Principal’s web site while the cookie is still valid.

 Payment methods.
 Various payment methods attract various minimum amounts which can be remitted via such methods.
-The list below is indicative of such thresholds (the numbers may vary from time to time to reflect commercial realities):
+The full list you can find in the personal account: https://www.travelpayouts.com/finance/requisites

 The Agent bears the cost of receiving the payment and intermediary bank fees (if any).